shushriya06/Sports-backend/README.md

 How to run this?

 ### Prequisites :
-1. Docker(Docker desktop for [mac with apple silicon](https://desktop.docker.com/mac/main/arm64/Docker.dmg?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-mac-arm64) | [mac with intel chilp](https://desktop.docker.com/mac/main/amd64/Docker.dmg?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-mac-amd64) | [mac with windows](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe) ) and docker-compose.
+Docker(Docker desktop for [mac with apple silicon](https://desktop.docker.com/mac/main/arm64/Docker.dmg?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-mac-arm64) | [mac with intel chilp](https://desktop.docker.com/mac/main/amd64/Docker.dmg?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-mac-amd64) | [mac with windows](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe) ) and docker-compose.

 ### Steps :

 1. Clone this repository with command `git clone https://github.com/shushriya06/Sports-backend.git`
 2. Change working directory to Sports-Backend using `cd Sports-Backend`
-3. To start the service, run the following command: `docker-compose up -d`
+3. To start the service, run the following command from this repository: `docker-compose up -d`

 Service will be available at `http://localhost:3000`

 ## Documentation
-Problem 1:
+__Problem 1:__
 Endpoint /tour/matches returns all the matches for a given tour name.
 The endpoint latency increases linearly with the number of tours.
 Modify the endpoint to increase the performance.
--To reduce the latency, I have opted for pagination.
+__My Solution-__ To reduce the latency, I have opted for pagination.
 So, now the endpoint accepts `limit` and `page` as parameters and returns results as per them where `limit` is the number of responses that the service returns in one chunk and `page` is the chunk number of response that we want to get.
 The default value of `limit` is 10 and that of `page` is 1.
 Example: `http://localhost:3000/tour/matches?name=Indian Premier League, 2023&limit=2&page=1`

-Problem 2:
+__Problem 2:__
-Modify the endpoint /sport/tour/match to also return match's id, startTime and format
-- To return these additional information, the sql query present in models corresponding to this endpoint present in `getAllSportsToursAndMatches` has been modified.
+Modify the endpoint /sport/tour/match to also return match's id, startTime and format __My Solution-__ To return these additional information, the sql query present in models corresponding to this endpoint present in `getAllSportsToursAndMatches` has been modified.
 Example: `http://localhost:3000/sport/tour/match`.
 This now return match id, start time and format of the test as well along with other details.

-Problem 3:
+__Problem 3:__
 Requirement: News Support for Matches and Tours Functional Requirements:
     1. News can be created for a match or a tour.